 The first Kawasaki Z900RS Café released was in classic lime green.
 It’s pretty striking!
 And not for everyone.

-Not everyone is into the lime green of the original Kawasaki Z900RS Café, so luckily for other people who have to look at my bike while I’m riding it, Kawasaki has released some pretty hot other colour schemes for the Café version.
+Again, not everyone is into the lime green of the original Kawasaki Z900RS Café.
+So luckily for other people who have to look at my bike while I’m riding it, Kawasaki has released some pretty hot other colour schemes for the Café version.
 See below for all the colour schemes of both the standard Z900RS and Z900RS Café.

 OK, enough about colours.
 But really, aesthetics are a big part of the Z900RS and Z900RS Café.